xenharmonic-devs/sonic-weave/documentation/intermediate-dsl.md

 The non-ceiling a.k.a floor variants of modulo behave as they commonly do in mathematics where `x mod x` evaluates to `0` while the ceiling variants are more useful in a musical context.

-Just as the clockface starts from 12 `12 modc 12` evaluates to `12`.
-The fact that `P1 modc P8` evaluates to `P8` and that the unison is implicit in SonicWeave environments like Scale Workshop means that the major pentatonic scale becomes a simple oneliner `sort([-1..3] * P5 modc P8)` evaluating to:
+Just as the clock face starts from 12 `12 modc 12` evaluates to `12`.
+The fact that `P1 modc P8` evaluates to `P8` and that the unison is implicit in SonicWeave environments like Scale Workshop means that the major pentatonic scale becomes a simple one-liner `sort([-1..3] * P5 modc P8)` evaluating to:
 ```ocaml
 M2
 P4